Pseudo-Riemannian geometry embeds information geometry in optimal transport: -divergence and the pseudo-Riemannian framework

 where $X_{(x)}$ is the derivation applied to the function when $x$ varies and $y$ is kept fixed (similar for $Y_{(y)}$). \end{lemma}

 In \cite{KM10} it is shown that $h$ has signature $(n, n)$, i.e., the matrix \eqref{eqn:metric.h} (denoted also by $h$) has $n$ positive eigenvalues and $n$ negative eigenvalues.
-Given the pseudo-Riemannian metric $h$, one can consider geodesics with respect to the Levi-Civita connection $\bar{\nabla}$, and the Riemann curvature tensor $\bar{R}$.
-These objects will be studied in the next section.
+Given the pseudo-Riemannian metric $h$, one can consider geodesics with respect to the Levi-Civita connection $\bar{\nabla}$ as well as the Riemann curvature tensor $\bar{R}$; these objects will be studied in the next section.
 In particular, the (unnormalized) sectional curvature gives a geometric interpretation of the Ma-Trudinger-Wang (MTW) tensor, introduced in \cite{MTW05}, which plays a crucial role in the regularity theory of optimal transport maps.
-The definition of the MTW tensor is given in Remark \ref{rmk:MTW}.
+We will recall the definition of the MTW tensor in Remark \ref{rmk:MTW}.